 “Emotional intelligence is the ability to manage yourself and your relationships with others so that you truly live your intentions.”

-In other words, it goes back to that concept that leaders don’t intend to be compassionless.
-Usually, they end up focusing only on what practically needs to be done, while forgetting about others’ personal needs.
+This definition supports our observations that leaders don’t intend to be compassionless.
+Often, they focus only on what practically needs to be done, while forgetting about others’ personal needs.
 This is when the disconnect begins.
-And without emotional engagement, it’s tough to drive sustained, high quality team performance.
-As a result, leaders end up frustrated and confused why they aren’t getting the result they intended.
+Without emotional engagement, it’s tough to drive sustained, high-quality team performance.
+As a result, leaders end up frustrated and confused about why they aren’t getting the result they intended.

 - What does it mean to “demonstrate empathy”?

-- What can managers do to show empathy during these disruptive times?
+- How can leaders show empathy during disruptive or challenging times?

 - How do you get leaders to buy into empathy…and not just the bottom line?

-Leaders should remember the old airline advice to “put on your own oxygen mask first.”
-When leaders don’t have a handle on their own stress, they struggle to support others.
-As a result, their negative personal tendencies – or what we call derailers – start to show under stress.
+Remember the classic airline advice to put your own oxygen mask on before assisting other passengers?
+We recommend a similar approach to leadership.
+When leaders don’t have a handle on their own stress, they will struggle to support others.
+As a result, their negative personal tendencies, what we call derailers, start to show up under stress.

 Derailers are the “dark side” of our personality, and we all have them.
-These include things like becoming overly argumentative, controlling, or impulsive under stress.
-And unfortunately, we can’t change our personalities, but we can learn to manage our reaction and response under stress.
+These include personality traits like becoming argumentative, controlling, or impulsive under stress.
+We can’t change our personalities, but we can learn to manage our reactions and responses under stress.

 - Anticipate upcoming stressful situations and ask yourself, “What outcome do I really want?”
-Then, if in the situation you’re starting to feel stress come on, PAUSE and count to 10 (or at least 5!).
-Taking a moment before you respond can help you make sure you’re responding in a way that truly reflects your intentions.
+Then, if you start to feel stress coming on once you get in the situation, PAUSE and count to 10 (or at least 5!).
+Taking a moment before you respond can help make sure you respond in a way that reflects your intentions.

-- Acknowledge, but don’t celebrate your derailers.
-If you overreacted to something, you can apologize.
+- Acknowledge, but don’t celebrate, your derailers.
+If you overreacted to something, you could apologize.
 But apologies wear thin after a while.
-It’s not ok to use derailers as a justification, i.e. “I’m sorry, but I just had to say that…I am impulsive.”
+It’s not OK to use derailers as a justification, i.e., “I’m sorry, but I just had to say that…I am impulsive.”

-- Manage your physical and emotional health to try to keep yourself in the best state of mind.
+- Manage your physical and emotional health to support keeping yourself in the best state of mind.

 - Practice, practice, practice!

 HR and leadership coaches can also help leaders manage their own emotions.
-They can help identify leaders who are under the most stress, and talk with them about managing their triggers.
-They can also help leaders pause, by asking key questions, such as “Which upcoming situations are most concerning? ” Or “What type of outcome is important to you?”
+They can help identify leaders who are under the most stress and talk with them about managing their emotional triggers.
+They can also help leaders pause by asking key questions such as “Which upcoming situations are most concerning?”
+Or “What type of outcome is important to you?”

-Then they can begin planning for the challenges ahead of managing their own emotions while leading with emotional intelligence.
+Then leaders can begin planning for the challenges ahead of managing their own emotions while leading with emotional intelligence.

 However, some leaders confuse empathy with sympathy.
-Empathy is the ability to understand other people’s perspective.
-Meanwhile, sympathy is feeling pity and sorrow for someone else’s misfortune.
+Empathy is the ability to understand other people’s perspectives.
+Sympathy is feeling pity and sorrow for someone else’s misfortune.

-Many leaders struggle to show empathy because they think it means they have to feel bad for the person or they can only respond if they have faced identical scenarios first-hand. i.e. “I’m sorry you’re feeling so stressed.
+Many leaders struggle to show empathy because they think it means they have to feel bad for the person or they can only respond if they have faced similar scenarios firsthand, i.e., “I’m sorry you’re feeling so stressed.
 I understand why you didn’t get the report done.”

 But that’s not the case.
 Empathy does not require you to agree with the person’s opinions or actions.
-It’s simply the acknowledgement of how they’re feeling and why they are feeling that way.
+It’s simply the acknowledgment of how they’re feeling and why they are feeling that way.